SalCacciatore/DisasterResponseModel/README.md

 ## Instructions

-Before running the code, make sure you have install plotly.express, WordCLoud and ligthgbm.
+Before running the code, make sure you have installed plotly.express, WordCLoud and ligthgbm.

 ***1. Clean data***